Can't find what you're looking for? Shop all ink and toner cartridges by brand

 To determine your target audience, refer back to your objective.
 If youre looking to generate new leads or acquire new customers, youll need to rent a mailing list.
 Working with a list broker is often helpful.
 This person can help educate you on the various lists that are available, from subscriber and association lists to compiled lists.
 They can also make recommendations on individual lists, selection criteria and targeting strategies that will best meet your objective.
 Be sure to include leads that you've collected from trade shows, past inquirers and former buyers.

 If your goal is to grow share from your existing customers, use your own customer file.
 Youll always get the greatest response from your existing customers.
 Make sure its up-to-date with the most accurate names and addresses.

 3. Offer!
 Offer!
 Offer!

-And when you can, use FREE in your copy when appropriate.
+And when it's appropriate, use FREE in your copy.
 Its one of the most powerful, responsive words in direct mail.

-Lastly, consider working with a graphic designer for a professional look.
+Lastly, consider working with a graphic designer or design services vendor for a professional look.
 The difference between a DIY design and a creative design could mean the difference between getting your mail opened and getting it thrown in the trash.

 The benefit of direct mail is that you can test various elements and measure the effectiveness.
 Test your list.
 Test your offer.
 Test your message.
 Test your format.
 Just be sure to keep your testing strategy, so you have confidence in the results.
 For example, if you test multiple offers, be sure the list, message and format remain constant, and only the offer varies.
 This way you know any change in response is due to the change in offer.
 Dont forget to include a mechanism to track your offer (a code the customer needs to use, for example).